dmondello/tris/README.md

  - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.

 ##Score Keeping:
-The score will be based on the highest net win to game ratio, which will be defined as (# of wins - # of losses) / (# of games).
+The score will be based on the highest net win to game ratio, which will be defined as (number of wins - number of losses) / (total of games).

 ##Endpoints Included: